 Step 2: If the employee or the Association (if filed by the Association) is not in agreement with the decision rendered in Step 1, the grievant shall have the right to present a formal grievance to the Department Director within ten (10) Days after the discussion in Step 1.
 The right to file a grievance petition shall be waived in the event the Employee or Association fails to file a formal grievance within ten (10) Days after the occurrence of the incident that forms the basis of the grievance.
 All formal grievances shall be submitted on the form prescribed by the Human Resources Director and no formal grievance shall be accepted until the form is complete.
-The formal grievance shall contain a clear, concise statement of the grievance, the facts upon which the grievance is based, the rule, regulation or policy the interpretation of which is involved in the grievance, and the specific remedy or remedies sought by the grievant.
-The Department Director should render a written decision within ten (10) Days after receipt of the formal grievance.
+The formal grievance is based, the rule, regulation or policy the interpretation of which is involved in the grievance, and the specific remedy or remedies sought by the grievant.
+The Department Director should render a written decision within ten (10) Days after (10) Days after receipt of the formal grievance.